Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 In November, the ANA released a white paper, “Optimal Nurse Staffing to Improve Quality of Care and Patient Outcomes.”
 The paper summarizes and updates the research on staffing and outcomes, linking staffing to Medicare initiatives to reduce costs, adverse events, and readmissions.
 The report notes:

 “Existing nurse staffing systems are often antiquated and inflexible.
 Greater benefit can be derived from staffing models that consider the number of nurses and/or the nurse-to-patient ratios and can be adjusted to account for unit and shift level factors.
-Factors that influence nurse staffing […]
+Factors that influence nurse staffing needs include: […]

 Watching a Friend Fade Away: A Nurse’s Account of the Progress of Dementia